APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Introduction

-The main contributions of our work are summarized as follows: \begin{itemize}[left=5pt] \item We propose APEX-Searcher, a novel RAG framework consisted of agentic planning and sub-task execution, to reduce ambiguities in execution trajectories and improve overall performances. \item We introduce a hybrid training strategy that divides the training process into two stages to clarify learning objectives and improve learning efficiency.
-Specifically, we employ RL with task decomposition rewards to facilitate agentic planning, and SFT on multi-turn retrieval datasets to optimize agentic execution. \item Extensive experimental results on multiple challenging multi-hop QA benchmarks demonstrate the superior performance of APEX-Searcher in solving complex multi-hop problems, further validating the critical importance of planning in retrieval-augmented models. \end{itemize}
+\begin{itemize}[left=5pt, itemsep=1pt, topsep=1pt] \item {We propose APEX-Searcher, a novel RAG framework that integrates agentic planning and execution to mitigate hierarchical credit entanglement between the planner and executor.} \item We introduce a \emph{Refining Credit Assignment} training strategy, where a Set-Equivalence Plan Reward (SEPR) provides an explicit plan-level signal to clarify the learning objective and improve learning efficiency. \item Extensive experimental results on multiple challenging multi-hop QA benchmarks show that APEX-Searcher improves complex multi-hop problem solving, confirming the importance of planning in retrieval-augmented models. \end{itemize}